Santos-Luis/lambda-php-8-features/README.md

 ##### Deployment bucket
 * So we don't need to put the bucket name on a public git repo, our `serverless.yml` is fetching the repo name from a non-created file named `secrets.yml`.
 * You need to create that file an also put a key named `deploymentBucket` and the value being your bucket name.
-* This file can also be used for future similar arguments.
+* This file can also be used for future similar parameters.

 ----
 #### Test Event (aws console)